xbeat/Machine-Learning/README.md

 Why Programmers Should Write Tests

 Writing tests is a crucial practice in software development.
 It helps catch bugs early, ensures code quality, and provides confidence during refactoring.
 Tests serve as living documentation and aid in faster debugging.
 Let's explore these benefits in detail with practical examples.

+## Hyperparameter Tuning Techniques in Python

+Grid Search Cross-Validation

+Grid search systematically works through multiple combinations of parameter tunes, cross validates each combination and then provides the best one.
+It's an exhaustive searching through a manually specified subset of the hyperparameter space of a learning algorithm.

 ## Machine Learning Lifecycle with Python